Skip to main content

 Overview

-Tax reports in Simplifi & Quicken Business & Personal help you summarize your income and expenses in tax-ready formats—including reports aligned to common IRS tax schedules.
-You can use these reports to review your totals, plan ahead, and share organized information with a tax professional.
+Tax reports in Simplifi and Quicken Business & Personal summarize your income and expenses in tax-ready formats — including reports aligned to common IRS tax schedules.
+You can use these reports to review your totals throughout the year, plan for estimated payments, and share organized information with a tax professional.

-Quicken does not file taxes, but it can help you stay prepared by turning the transactions you’ve tracked into clear, usable reports.
+Quicken does not file taxes, but it turns the transactions you've already tracked into clear, usable reports that make filing easier.

 • Reduce manual work by summarizing your totals automatically